kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 A parameter before the `/` marker must receive an argument by position, not by keyword.
 Why would that be useful, you ask?

 Well, maybe the order of arguments is meaningful.
 Consider the function `make_point(x, y)` which creates a point in the Cartesian coordinate system.
 (Did you feel that high school algebra nostalgia?)
 We know "x" appears before "y" on paper, so it's silly to let the user change the order with something like `point(y=-4, x=5)`.
-To force consistent argument ordering, we can use the `/` marker:
+To force consistent argument ordering, we use the `/` marker:

 ```python
 def make_point(x, y, /):